-There’s something about flying that offer committed individuals a great sense of freedom and joy.
+There’s something about flying that offers committed individuals a great sense of freedom and joy.
 As soon as I took my first introductory flight at age 17, I knew aviation was the perfect career path for me.
 I attended an aeronautical university and graduated in 3 years as a valedictorian, with the privilege to flight instruct students.
-Over the course of years, I have built up much awareness and knowledge.
+Over the years, I have built up much awareness and knowledge.
 I have given over 12,000 hours of ground and dual flight instruction since 2010.

 I hold myself to a very high instructing standard.
 I always actively look for ways to improve my knowledge and skills as a ground and flight instructor.
 I offer only the best to my students and nothing less than stellar.
-I train multitude of students from different backgrounds.
-I have a very high student pass rate, earning me the title of a FAA Gold Seal flight instructor.
+I train a multitude of students from different backgrounds.
+I have a very high student pass rate, earning me the title of an FAA Gold Seal flight instructor.
 I ensure all my students receive high quality training to the greatest degree.

 Students looking to fly for leisure and for personal purposes should receive training for a private pilot certificate.
 This certificate is ideal to take family and friends flying around.
 This is also great for scenic trips and local flying.
 Keep in mind that this is important to have for those seeking advance training.